johnli0135/parenthesizer/README.md

 # Parenthesizer

-A command line utility that uses whitespace and punctuation rules to generate properly parenthesized code for LISP dialects.
+A command line utility that uses whitespace/punctuation rules and 2 special characters (`|` and `:`) to generate properly parenthesized code for LISP dialects from a cleaner syntax that's faster to write in.

-Usage: `python parenthesizer.py <input file>`
+Usage: `python parenthesizer.py <input file>` outputs properly parenthesized code

 ## Directives